Lee Young-ae: Career

-Lee came to prominence in South Korea after starring in the historical drama Dae Jang Geum.
-It first aired from September 15, 2003 to March 23, 2004 on MBC, where it was the top program with an average viewership rating of 46.3% and a peak of 57.8%, making it the 10th highest rated Korean drama of all time.
-Lee won the Daesang (Grand Prize) award at the MBC Drama Awards, as well as the Top Excellence award.
+Lee came to prominence in South Korea after starring in the historical drama Jewel in the Palace.
+It first aired from September 15, 2003, to March 23, 2004, on MBC, where it was the top program with an average viewership rating of 46.3% and a peak of 57.8%, making it the 10th highest rated Korean drama of all time.
+Lee won the Daesang (Grand Prize) award at the MBC Drama Awards, as well as the Baeksang Arts Award for Best Actress in Television nomination.
 The show was then aired overseas in 91 countries and became exceptionally popular in Asia.

-The fame of Dae Jang Geum launched Lee into pan-Asia stardom as one of the biggest Hallyu stars.
+The fame of Jewel in the Palace launched Lee into pan-Asia stardom as one of the biggest Hallyu stars.
 She has been invited to visit mainland China, Hong Kong, Taiwan, Singapore and Japan.

 In 2006, for the first time in 12 years, NHK had to use the NHK Hall to host the NHK show due to her popularity; stamps featuring Lee were released in Japan.

 She was also invited to the 2007 Harbin International Ice and Snow Sculpture Festival in China.

 Lee then starred in the third installment in Park Chan-wook's The Vengeance Trilogy, titled Sympathy For Lady Vengeance.
 She was awarded Best Actress at the 2005 Blue Dragon Film Awards and 2006 Baeksang Art Awards for her performance in the film.

 In 2006, Lee was invited sit on the jury bench of the 56th Berlin International Film Festival, becoming the first Korean actress to be selected as a jury member of the international film festival.

 In 2007, she received the Medal of Culture Merit for her contribution to the Korean Wave from the South Korean government.

 In 2015, it was announced that Lee would be making her comeback to television in SBS historical series Saimdang, Memoir of Colors.
 She would be playing dual roles as Shin Saimdang, a famed Joseon-era artist and calligrapher as well as a modern-day Korean history lecturer.
 The drama premiered in January 2017.

 In 2018, Lee was cast in the film Bring Me Home, returning to the big screen after 13 years.

 In 2022, Lee was invited to be the jury member of the 27th Busan International Film Festival's "Actor of the Year Award".

+In 2023, she came back to the small screen with the leading role in Maestra: Strings of Truth, playing Cha Se-Eum, a world-renowned orchestra conductor who keeps a big, dangerous secret.